 UX and CRO

-Although there were a few conflicting ideas in terms of what CRO is for and, how it should be implemented, it became clear that the overwhelming opinion is that UX and CRO belong together – kind of like cheese and onion or Ant and Dec.
+Although there were a few conflicting ideas in terms of what CRO is for and, how it should be implemented, it became clear that the overwhelming opinion is that UX and CRO belong together – kind of like queens and kings in chess.

 This does make a lot of sense as, it’s hard to argue against the fact that a better user experience will tend to lead to more satisfied customers and, therefore, increased sales.

 We’re sure that, as Conversion Optimisation tightens its grip on the way we do business, we’ll see dedicated departments being set up to deal with it but, for the time being, the responsibility is slightly scattered between the marketing, tech and product departments; with each claiming a stake in its future.

 The one myth that does need to be debunked is the idea that Conversion Optimisation is useful only for making short term improvements to profits.
 In reality, CRO should be an integral part of a business’s strategy for long-term growth and should be monitored and updated regularly for the best results.